Vindija Cave

 Vindija Cave is an archaeological site associated with Neanderthals and modern humans, located in the municipality of Donja Voća, northern Croatia.
-Three of these Neanderthals were selected as the primary sources for the first draft sequence of the Neanderthal genome project.
+Remains of three Neanderthals were selected as the primary sources for the first draft sequence of the Neanderthal genome project in 2010.
+Additional research was done on the samples and published in 2017.

 Description

 The cave is located roughly 20 km west of the city of Varaždin and 10 km north of Ivanec.
 It is estimated that Neanderthals used the cave 40,000 years ago; approximately 8000 years before modern humans lived in that part of Europe.

 The hominid specimens at level 3G are regarded as unquestionably Neanderthal in overall morphology but exhibit a number of traits that sit closer to anatomically modern Europeans than to the traditional Neanderthal.
 These include a thinner and less projecting brow ridge, reduced facial size, and narrower front teeth.
 Though some have put these differences down to the small size of the Vindija individuals, a study conducted in 1995 established that the Vindija Neanderthals, though small, were of comparable size to more morphologically classic Neanderthals such as La Ferrassie 2, Shanidar 1 and 4, and Tabun 1.
 More likely, the Vindija Neanderthals were in transition from the classic robust form to a more gracile one.